BGP/MPLS L3 VPN

 switch(config)# ipv6 unicast-routing vrf vrf1

-The VRF configuration under router BGP mode is shown below.
+Display the VRF configuration information under router BGP mode.

 switch(config-router-bgp-vrf-vrf1)# show active